-The ability to treat painful conditions such as arthritis, joint pain, chronic pain and pain in the lower back in Walla Walla is a huge reason why people seek out acupuncture treatment.
+The ability to treat painful conditions such as arthritis, joint pain, chronic pain and pain in the lower back in Overland Park is a huge reason why people seek out acupuncture treatment.
 For a lot of individuals, traditional Chinese medicine and acupuncture has been a powerful part of their treatment regimen for pain.
 The question is will it be an effective treatment for you as well?

 Pain in Traditional Chinese Medicine